John Smith1

 Last Edited=16 Mar 2007

-Elizabeth Smith was the daughter of John Smith and Fanny Robson.2,3 She married Sir Frederick Cawley, 1st Baron Cawley, son of Thomas Cawley and Harriet Bird, on 24 August 1876 at Audlem, Cheshire, England.1,3 She died on 21 March 1930.1 She was buried on 24 March 1930 at Eye Parish Church, Eye Leominster, Herefordshire, England.3
+Elizabeth Smith was the daughter of John Smith and Fanny Robson.2,3 She married Frederick Cawley, 1st Baron Cawley, son of Thomas Cawley and Harriet Bird, on 24 August 1876 at Audlem, Cheshire, EnglandG.1,3 She died on 21 March 1930.1 She was buried on 24 March 1930 at Eye Parish Church, Eye Leominster, Herefordshire, EnglandG.3

 From 24 August 1876, her married name became Cawley.
-As a result of her marriage, Elizabeth Smith was styled as Baroness Cawley on 16 January 1918.
+After her marriage, Elizabeth Smith was styled as Baroness Cawley on 16 January 1918.

-Children of Elizabeth Smith and Sir Frederick Cawley, 1st Baron Cawley
+Children of Elizabeth Smith and Frederick Cawley, 1st Baron Cawley

 Citations